Bake a Heart Nebula cheesecake this Valentine's Day

 February!
 Nights are dark, but it’s freezing in the back garden and two pairs of gloves impede the operation of the telescope.

 Perhaps ‘visible’ is an exaggeration because, although we can try to convince ourselves we have seen the ‘smudge’ through our telescope, the equipment we have is never going to allow us to pick out the heart-shaped gas clouds from the surrounding Milky way!

-Astro Dad to the rescue presenting me with a heart nebula valentine’s card, courtesy of a Hubble telescope image and a printer!
+Astro Dad to the rescue presents me with a Heart Nebula valentine’s card, courtesy of a Hubble Space Telescope image and a printer!
 So I’ll reciprocate with a heart nebula dessert.